Amaan1234567/fabric-bar/README.md

 source venv/bin/activate
 pip install -r requirements.txt
 ```
-You can download and setup wallust or matugen to create a colors.css, or create a custom one for yourself
+You can download and setup wallust or matugen to create a colors.css, or create a custom one for yourself, This UI is intended to work with [mydotfiles](https://github.com/Amaan1234567/mydotfiles) so you will have a better time if you setup that first

 # Running the bar and widget
 ```bash